 Cons: You might have guessed from the code name, Lucca’s main bus stop is steps away. + Neighborhood’s recycling bin area is outside door (think: glass breaking when truck comes around at 6 am, two times a week).

 The apartment below would have been the most impractical of many impractical places.
 I’m not sure why we even looked to begin with, but then…once we saw it, we couldn’t stop thinking about that terrace – grande!

 Pros: Duh.
 Just imagine the cocktail parties on that terrace?
 Amazing view of Lucca’s mosaic-covered church.
 One owner.

 Cons: Can two people be in the kitchen at the same time?
 Nu-huh.
 Is there space for a couch in that living area?
 Barely.
 Where would we store the bikes?
 Haha.

 This apartment we liked in concept and location and were intrigued by the brand new renovation – truly, I think the paint was still drying.

 So named for the historic bakery sharing a building.

 Pros: Two bedrooms, two bathrooms with great showers!
 Small balcony with view of historic internal courtyard.
 Sleek, modern design.
 Laundry room.
 90 sq meters.

 “This apartment is a great investment,” we were told before viewing.
-Apparently it is a solidly-booked Airbnb rental, year-round.
-Though it was way above budget, that outdoor courtyard drew us in.
+Though it was way-way above budget, that outdoor courtyard drew us in.
 You’ve got to run down all possibilities, right?